Lochan Mor

 Photo of Richard Shucksmith

-A Marine Biologist and photographer, Richard has spent the last 15 years witnessing the return of orcas, or killer whales, to the seas around his home on Shetland.
+A Marine Biologist and photographer, Richard has spent the last 15 years observing orcas, or killer whales, in the seas around his home on Shetland.
 The islands are rightly famed for their cacophonous seabird colonies, but these rich waters support an abundance of life, which includes one of the world’s largest and most powerful predators.

 Richard Shucksmith The killer amongst us